missating/population-management-API/README.md

   * To view a particular location, supply the location id i.e subLocationId as a params to the route.

 * PUT `localhost:8000/api/v1/sublocation/:subLocationId`
-  * To edit the details of a sublocation, supply the sublocation id i.e subLocationId as a params to the route.
+  * To edit the details of a sublocation, hit this endpoint via postman and supply the details you wish to edit e.g `name`, `femaleResidents`, `maleResidents` to the request body, also supply the sublocation id i.e subLocationId as a params to the route.